foonerd/volumio-plugins-sources-bookworm/rtlsdr_radio/README.md

 - Per-row save buttons for quick edits
 - Bulk operations (clear all, rescan)

+### Diagnostics Tools (v0.9.7)
+The plugin includes diagnostic tools to test your USB dongle before scanning:

+- **Purpose**: Verify your dongle can receive specific frequencies
+- **When to use**: Station won't play, weak signal, testing new dongle
+- **How**: Enter a known strong station, save settings, click test
+- **Expected result**: You should hear audio

+**Understanding Gain Settings**:
+- Gain controls the RTL-SDR RF amplifier, affecting signal-to-noise ratio and overload threshold
+- **NESDR Smart dongles**: Start with gain 20 (better amplifiers, prevent overload)
+- **Generic RTL-SDR**: Start with gain 80 (needs higher amplification)
+- Adjust if: distorted (lower gain) or no signal (higher gain)
+- Note: This is RF amplification, not volume control

+**Technical Service Names**:
+DAB stations use technical identifiers that may differ from display names:
+- Example: Enter "BBC Radio1" (no space) for the station branded as "BBC Radio 1" (with space)
+- These are broadcast identifiers from the DAB ensemble
+- Must match exactly as transmitted

+**Default Test Values (UK/London)**:
+- FM: 94.9 MHz (BBC Radio London)
+- DAB Ensemble: 12B
+- DAB Service: BBC Radio1
+- Test Gain: 20 (NESDR Smart)

 ### Web Interface Access
 The station management interface is accessible at:
 - `http://<volumio-ip>:3456`